luftreich/blog_source/source/_posts/2013-04-05-os161-synchronization-primitives-rwlock.markdown

 There are many ways to implement rwlock.
 You can use any of the semaphore, cv or lock.
 Here I introduce one using semaphore and lock.
-It's very simple, yet has the limitation that only support support at most a  certain number of readers in the critical section.
+It's very simple, yet has the limitation that only support at most a  certain number of readers in the critical section.

 Let's imagine the critical section as a set of resources.
 The initial capacity